Last updated December 16, 2020

 What is the credit/no credit grading option?

-If you are an undergraduate student, an outstanding balance will cause you to be placed on academic/financial sanction.
-Academic sanction will prevent you from seeing your final grades, obtaining a transcript and selecting Fall semester courses.
-Your student account balance must be zero before you can select Fall courses.
-You are also required to pay the $200 Registration Deposit by August 14 to hold your courses.
-To maintain registration in your selected courses, you will need to pay your Fall account in full (or make an arrangement for payment with Student Financial Services) by September 18, 2020.
+If you are an undergraduate student, an outstanding balance of $1,000 or more will cause you to be placed on academic/financial sanction for the Fall 2020 semester.
+Academic sanction will prevent you from seeing your final grades, obtaining a transcript and selecting Winter semester courses.
+Your student account balance must be less than $1,000 before you can select Winter courses.
+You will need to pay your Winter account in full, including any outstanding balance from the Fall, (or make an arrangement for payment with Student Financial Services) by January 15, 2021.
+Please note that a zero balance will be required in future semesters to prevent academic/financial sanction.